codeDeviator/React.js/React.md

 3. **Run Your Application**:
    - If the development server is not already running, start it by running `npm start` in your terminal.
    - Open your web browser and navigate to `http://localhost:3000`.
-You should see "Hello, World!" displayed on the page.
+You should see "Namaste, React!" displayed on the page.

 ## Core Concepts of React